 #2 Money Up Front For Extras

-So what is an extra.
+So what is an extra?
 You know when you are on a road trip and you stop at a convenience store for fuel and next thing you know everyone grabs chips and a soda?
 That is an extra.
 Or, you know when you are at an amusement park and you want to get a souvenir?
-You came for the experience not the stuffed animal, so that is an extra.
-So up front you explain to your children how much money you will give them for extras each week.
+You came for the experience, not the stuffed animal, so that is an extra.
+So upfront you explain to your children how much money you will give them for extras each week.
 Explain the total amount and then…let it go.
 Say, “This is your money for extras.
 If you spend it all in your first two days, oh well!”
-So, it teaches the kids how to make their money go farther.
+So, it teaches the kids how to make their money go further.
 And, here is the opposite side to that.
 Some kids are afraid to spend money so you tell them, “This is your vacation money, you have to spend this money this week.”
 If they don’t spend it they have to give it back to you.
 So we want to make sure we teach both the Spenders and the Savers.

 #3 Describe Your Money Anxiousness Before The Trip

-Often times there is one parent who is really anxious about spending money so they talk about it the whole time and spoil the trip.
+Often there is one parent who is really anxious about spending money so they talk about it the whole time and spoil the trip.
 Things like, “Oh my gosh!
 I can’t believe we are going to do that it costs so much money.”
 It ruins the trip for everybody.
 And what that teaches your child is that the trip is all about money, but the trip is really about memories, fun, and family.
 So talk about your money anxiousness before the trip because that teaches your child that it is okay to have money anxiousness but you need to talk about it, get it out, set it aside, and then go have your fun vacation.

 As we age, we’ll never say, “I’m sure glad we never took any vacations with the kids.”

 Yes, trips take some work to plan and it takes money, but memories are truly priceless.
 Every moment won’t be filled with smiles and rainbows and thankful kids, but some moments will be.
 And those moments will make it all worthwhile.
-Involve them in the planning, give them an opportunity to budget some funds, and share how you feel about money and you’ve made a memory and helped your son or daughter take steps toward a positive financial future.
+Involve them in the planning, allow them to budget some funds, and share how you feel about money and you’ve made a memory and helped your son or daughter take steps toward a positive financial future.